Search

 PURED PROCEDURE

-In 2015 Dr. Aghayev has developed a unique, posterior, minimally invasive approach that allows complete removal of the first/accessory ribs and total decompression of neurovascular bundle.
-1 PURED is an acronym and stands for Posterior Upper Rib Excision and Decompression.
+PURED is an acronym and stands for Posterior Upper Rib Excision and Decompression.
+It was introduced in 2015 by Dr. Aghayev – a unique, posterior, minimally invasive technique that allows complete removal of the first/accessory ribs and total decompression of neurovascular bundle.
+2

 Surgical technique